 31. After the overnight declarations deadline, the computer assigns a saddle cloth number to each horse.
 This is done by reference to the final weight allotted (inclusive of any penalties which might have been added as recently as the morning of declaration).
 For horses allotted the same weight, the order is either random (in the case of handicaps) or in alphabetical order of horse name (for non-handicaps).
 In addition, for flat races, the computer carries out a random generation of starting stall numbers, to determine from which stall each horse will start.
 The starting position is an element of information of which punters are known to take account - the significance of the draw varying according to the racecourse, distance of race, etc. A further check is carried out of any very recent performances of declared horses.
 Where, under the conditions of the race, these performances result in the allocation of a penalty, this penalty is added to the basic weight allotted.
 On occasions, the weights of the declared runners may need to be adjusted by the computer, depending on the race conditions.
-Moreover, if the number of declared runners exceeds the maximum number of participants, regulated by the Jockey Club for reasons of safety (being information which is also stored on the database), the race may need to be divided, according to set procedures, or some horses will be eliminated (i.e. not put on the final list of runners) again according to set procedures.
+Moreover, if the number of declared runners exceeds the maximum number of participants, regulated by the Jockey Club for reasons of safety (being information which is also stored on the database), the race may need to be divided, according to set procedures.

 32. The maintenance of the BHB Database (including the steps mentioned above that lead to the lists of actual runners being generated) is only part of the BHB's function.
 It currently costs the BHB GBP 15 million per year to carry out all of its functions on behalf of the British horse racing industry.
 The cost to the BHB of running the BHB Database therefore accounts for about 25% of BHB's total expenditure.
 The BHB is self-financing, obtaining its income primarily from fees for registrations and licences, fixture fees from racecourses and entry handling charges payable by owners and racecourses.
 Part of its income is derived from fees charged to third parties for use of information contained on the BHB Database.
 These fees currently yield an income of just over GBP 1 million annually, thereby meeting somewhere in the region of 25% of the BHB's costs of maintaining the BHB Database.
 33. For example, Weatherbys supplies information from the BHB Database to William Hill and other bookmakers.
-In particular, there is an agreement between Weatherbys and William Hill, pursuant to which Weatherbys supplies information from the BHB Database to William Hill.
-For this supply, William Hill and the other bookmakers pay a fee to Weatherbys, who in turn pays a fee to the BHB.
+In particular, there is an agreement between Weatherbys and William Hill, pursuant to which Weatherbys supplies information from this supply, William Hill and the other bookmakers pay a fee to Weatherbys, who in turn pays a fee to the BHB.